What is the definition of a scooter?

 Most insurance companies provide insurance quotes based on your specific scooter or moped.
 After giving them information about the vehicle, you’ll receive a quote based on your driving history, the make and model, and other individualized factors.

-A car insurance policy isn’t the right choice for scooters or mopeds, although you can bundle coverage for them with other vehicles in some instances.
+A car insurance policy isn’t the right choice for scooters or mopeds, although you can sometimes bundle coverage for them with other vehicles.

 Other insurers offer classification-based policies.
 That’s why shopping around for the best rate is essential.